muhammadaamir123/COVID-19-Chest-X-Ray-Images-Pneumonia-/README.md

-# COVID-19 Chest X-Ray Images Pneumonia
+# COVID-19 Chest X-Ray Images Pneumonia using Keras and tensorflow

 Using Deep Learning to detect COVID-19 presence from x-ray scans.